magik-sword/Kaggle-Challenge/README.md

 ![image](https://github.com/user-attachments/assets/a9a3a618-1bcd-4374-ba22-255d89564d2b)

-Features such as `'nasogastric_reflux_ph'` and `'abdomo_protein'` were highly useful for the model because the euthanized class was clearly separated from both the living and dead classes.
+Features such as `nasogastric_reflux_ph` and `abdomo_protein` were highly useful for the model because the euthanized class was clearly separated from both the living and dead classes.

 ![image](https://github.com/user-attachments/assets/bcab9bb3-6dd7-416e-b7a3-12fdf848007a)

-In contrast, features like `'lesion_3'` were irrelevant.
+In contrast, features like `lesion_3` were irrelevant.
 Over 99% of the samples in each class had no lesion, meaning this feature didn’t effectively differentiate between the classes.

 ### Problem Formulation